BDC Hamburger Icon

 A trademark has an associated “strength” that shows how defensible it is as your unique mark vs. how widely other entities can use it.

 Consider the Apple logo — an apple with a bite taken out of it.
 It’s a strong trademark because other entities can’t use that specific symbol or even somewhat similar symbols defensibly.
-In fact, Apple has been involved in many trademark lawsuits preventing other companies from using logos that are simple graphic designs of a single fruit (such as the pear-shaped logo for a meal prep app called Prepear), arguing that they will confuse customers.
+Apple has been involved in many trademark lawsuits preventing other companies from using logos that are simple graphic designs of a single fruit, such as the pear-shaped logo for a meal prep app called Prepear, arguing that they will confuse customers.

-On the other hand, Apple trying to trademark the word “apple” would be weak; a bakery using apples does not violate Apple’s registered trademark if it describes its pies as apple pies.
+Meanwhile, Apple trying to trademark the word “apple” would be weak.
+A bakery using apples does not violate Apple’s registered trademark if it describes its pies as apple pies.
 Nor is Big Apple Bagels in violation for using New York City’s nickname.

 What makes a strong trademark?

 A strong trademark is entirely original.
 The brand name Xerox is an example.
-No entity was called Xerox before the company created the name and used it in its branding.
+No entity was called Xerox before the company created and used the name in its branding.

-Strong trademarks are either completely unique words or images, or ones that have a unique use.
-Going back to the Apple example, the word “apple” is far from unique.
+Strong trademarks are either completely unique words or images or ones that have a unique use.
+Returning to the Apple example, the word “apple” is far from unique.
 However, its use for a technology company is unique, making it a strong trademark.
 If another company wanted to use the name Apple Technology, it would be sued for trademark infringement.

 TipBottom line

-Choose an original, easy-to-remember brand name that appeals to your target audience and relates to your products or services.
-But don’t make it too specific — you may want to expand eventually.
+Choose an original, effective brand name that's easy to remember, appeals to your target audience and relates to your products or services.
+But don't make it too specific — you may want to expand eventually.

 How can you protect your trademark?